Previous Post: Day 4 – From West to East – Up, Down and Across the FR Delta

 The line was built in 1912 by the Pine Lake Lumber Company, which had just purchased the abandoned sawmills at French River Village and wanted to move them upstream to a new location on the Pickerel River.
 Subsequently the tramway was maintained by the provincial Department of Lands and Forests for transporting firefighting equipment back and forth and also used by local cottagers and fishing camps to move their boats, building materials, and even their guests between the French River and Georgian Bay.
 Indeed, Rainbow Camp was built in the early 1920’s at the top end of the tramway to allow its guests easy access to fishing in both the bay and the river.
 (Stone, 71)

-Eventually (no date was given) the tramway was taken apart and the rails were removed.
+Eventually (no date was given), the tramway was taken apart, and the rails were removed.
 It was replaced by a 240-meter-long boardwalk.
-Stone’s book was published in 2008; at that time the boardwalk was still in use.
+Stone’s book was published in 2008.
+At that time, the boardwalk was still in use.
 She writes –

 Although the land around Rainbow Camp is privately owned, the tramway [i.e. the boardwalk!] itself is available for anyone to use.

-However, some time since 2008 the boardwalk has been dismantled after falling into disrepair.
+However, some time since 2008, the boardwalk has been dismantled after falling into disrepair.
 The apparent reason: the owner of the land it crossed was afraid of getting sued by someone who hurt themselves using it.
-How that fits with Stone’s above comment I am not sure!
+How that fits with Stone’s above comment, I am not sure!
 Googling “Rainbow Camp Bass Creek” turns up no information!
-There is a Rainbow Camp on the French River but it is near Noelville on the North Channel on the east side of Highway 69.
-The Bass Creek property likely has been turned into a private cottage.
+There is a Rainbow Camp on the French River, but it is near Noelville on the North Channel on the east side of Highway 69.
+The Bass Creek property has likely been turned into a private cottage.